jillianmaher/rpi-pixel-art-stu/step_5.md

 We will create a **function**.
 Functions are named blocks of code which perform a particular task.
 We can **call** a function by its name when we want to run the code it contains.

++ Open `script.js` by right-clicking on the file in File Explorer and selecting **Open with..**.
+Find Visual Studio Code in the options.
 + Inside the `script.js` file, create a function with the name `setPixelColour`.
 The `setPixelColour` function needs to take a `pixel` as an **input** so that it can change that pixel's colour.

 ![Create function](images/create-function.png)